Hospital Particular Alvor00h08m

-The Cardiovascular Surgical Unit is situated in the Cardiovascular Department of Hospital Particular do Algarve.
-Maintaining a close relationship with the Cardiology Department and the Hemodynamics Unit, supporting and providing surgical cover in surgical invasive treatment performed by the Interventional Cardiology Unit, be it coronary artery bypass graft, percutaneous angioplasty as well as arrhythmias and electrophysiology treatment.
+The Cardiovascular Surgical Unit maintaining a close relationship with the Cardiology Department and the Hemodynamics Unit, supporting and providing surgical cover in surgical invasive treatment performed by the Interventional Cardiology Unit, be it coronary artery bypass graft, percutaneous angioplasty as well as arrhythmias and electrophysiology treatment.

 The Cardiac Surgery Unit consists of experts in Cardiothoracic Surgery and is on call 24 hours a day, every day of the year to treat any cardiovascular emergency that may arise and always in the correct and appropriate "timing" for each case.

-The surgeries are performed at the Hospital Particular do Algarve, where there is all the necessary latest generation equipment for the performance of any cardiovascular surgery.
-At the same time, the hospital has an Intensive Care Unit with highly skilled medical and nursing staff experienced in caring for post-operative cardiac surgery.
+The surgeries are performed at Algarve – Alvor and Gambelas Hospitals – and Hospital Particular da Madeira, where there is all the necessary latest generation equipment for the performance of any cardiovascular surgery.
+At the same time, the hospitals has an Intensive Care Units with highly skilled medical and nursing staff experienced in caring for post-operative cardiac surgery.